egonw/cdkbook/atomsbonds.i.md

 The CDK interface <topic type="class">IAtom</topic> is the underlying data model of atoms.
 Creating a new atom is fairly easy.
-For example, we can create an atom of element type carbon, as defined by the element’s atomic number that we pass as parameter in the constructor:
+For example, we can create an atom of element type carbon, as defined by the element’s <topic>atomic number</topic> that we pass as parameter in the constructor:

 <code>CreateAtom3</code>

+For this we can also use the atomic number from the `IElement` class:

+<code>CreateAtom4</code>

 An atom can also be constructed by passing in the symbol but this is marginally less efficient: